jbsparrow/Ghost/README.md

 > - Supported OS : Windows, Linux, Mac

 > ### Contribution
-> If there is a feature that you want in Ghost then dont come to the developers, we are not taking feature requests!
+> If there is a feature that you want, add it yourself.
-> Instead, please create pull requests with your own code and features to the `dev` branch and we will consider adding it.
+> Create pull requests with your code and features to the `dev` branch.